We share some tips on including interactive content marketing ideas in your marketing plan.

 Today’s content marketing landscape has begun to hit a saturation point.
-There is increasing noise and clutter.
+You can easily get distracted by the noise and clutter.
 With so much content, it has become increasingly difficult to stand out on words alone from the mass of ‘white noise’.

-Long gone are the days where written content can sufficiently captivate a target audience.
-Traditionally, content marketing has focused on delivering quality information in a niche context.
-But, now brands will have to go beyond text as readers crave for more engaging platforms.
+Traditionally, Marketers focused on content marketing as a tool to deliver quality information in a niche context.
+But, now, to succeed, you will will have to go beyond writing articles for more engaging platforms.
 This is where interactive content marketing comes to play.

 Here, we introduce 4 interactive content ideas that you can adopt in your next campaign!

-Infographics are widely utilised as a simple yet eye-catching way to present information.
+Infographics can be easily integrated in your blogs as a simple yet eye-catching way to present information.
 Go a notch higher by weaving in a story, adding motion or other multimedia to a usually static graphic piece.
-The visual collateral is now able to further engage the reader by inviting their senses of touch, sight and hearing to consciously guide them along the content.

-Washington Post’s infographic on scaling Mt.
-Everest is an excellent example that weaves in personal audio stories, interesting facts and an ever ascending cross section to emphasise the majesty of the mountain.
+Take a look at the Washington Post’s infographic on scaling Mt.
+Everest.
+It is an excellent example that weaves in personal audio stories, interesting facts and an ever ascending cross section to emphasise the majesty of the mountain.

 Photo Credit: Screen Grab from Washington Post

-We all want to feel like we are unique – Any way to stake a claim on our identities or know more about ourselves also helps to satisfy a need for order in our lives.
+We all want to feel like we are unique.
 Which is why content that is able to not only talk about itself but talk about the reader resonates well.
-There are many ways to incorporate personalised data, from the classic personality quizzes, to complex data maps, all of which are able to provide readers with exclusive stats.
+There are many ways to incorporate personalised data in your interactive content marketing plan.
+You can start with the classic personality quizzes, to complex data maps, all of which are able to provide readers with exclusive stats.

 In an effort to change people’s perceptions of urban noise, research group Good City Life put together an interactive data map called ‘Chatty Maps’.
-It allows users to click into the streets of 12 cities to find out what sounds and emotions they evoke, revealing a lot about the character of a place and its dwellers.
+It allows users to click into the streets of 12 cities to find out what sounds and emotions they evoke.

 Screen grab of Chatty Maps webpage